 Individual students have different needs. interests and abilities.
 Leighton Park School offers the Applications and Interpretations course at Standard and Higher level (for students who do not anticipate needing mathematics in their future studies and for students who want a strong mathematical background).
-The course is for students who are interested in developing mathematics for describing our world and solving practical problems.
-They will also be interested in harnessing the power of technology alongside exploring mathematical models.
+The course is for students who interested in developina their are mathematics for describing our world and solving practical problems.
+They will also be interested in harnessing the power of alongside technology exploring mathematical models.
 Students studying the course will be those who enjoy mathematics best when seen in a practical context.
 There are many elements common to both subjects although the approaches may be different.
 Both HL and SL will prepare students with the mathematics needed for a range of further educational courses.